-- the extension to existing tourist accommodation and facilities; or - the conversion of existing buildings whereby in accordance with TAN6: - the building is structurally sound and capable of conversion without extensive rebuilding, extension or alteration tantamount to the erection of a new dwelling; - any traditional historic or architectural features of merit are retained; ii. - any curtilage included to provide amenity space or associated parking or other facilities should not harm the character and appearance of the - non-permanent accommodation such as chalets, pods, glamping and tent camping sites; - new build tourist attractions and facilities outside settlement boundaries if: d. - i. an open countryside location is essential; - the proposal cannot be accommodated within an existing building or ii. within a defined settlement boundary; - the development is based upon a geographically restricted resource or activity.
+- a. the extension to existing tourist accommodation and facilities; or - b. the conversion of existing buildings whereby in accordance with TAN6: - i. the building is structurally sound and capable of conversion without extensive rebuilding, extension or alteration tantamount to the erection of a new dwelling; - ii. any traditional historic or architectural features of merit are retained; and - any curtilage included to provide amenity space or associated parking or other facilities should not harm the character and appearance of the area; - c. non-permanent accommodation such as chalets, pods, glamping and tent camping sites; - d. new build tourist attractions and facilities outside settlement boundaries if: - i. an open countryside location is essential; - ii. the proposal cannot be accommodated within an existing building or within a defined settlement boundary; - iii. the development is based upon a geographically restricted resource or activity.